ErlingSigurdson/ErlingClock1/README.md

 ## Concept

-I'd made this clock and written a functional rookie sketch in 2022, and it works okay, but in order to improve the device's maintainability I wrote these updated firmware and docs.
+I had made this clock and written an initial functional sketch for an ATmega328P-based Arduino Pro Mini knockoff board in 2022, and it works okay, but in order to improve the device's maintainability I wrote the updated firmware and the docs.
 If you like the code for some reason, feel free to use it as you please.

 This sketch:
 * Drives a multiplexed 7-segment display using a single 74HC595 shift register IC and